-- (6) Subject to subclause (8), an employer must keep a record of all workers and all visitors who attend the Work Premises for longer than 15 minutes (at a minimum), which includes: - (a) the person's first name; and - (b) the person's surname; and - (c) a contact phone number; and - (d) the date and time at which the person attended the Work Premises; and - (e) the areas of the Work Premises which the person attended.
+- (6) Subject to subclause (8), an employer must keep a record of all workers and all visitors who attend the Work Premises, which includes: - (a) the person's first name; and - (b) the person's surname; and - (c) a contact phone number; and - (d) the date and time at which the person attended the Work Premises; and - (e) the areas of the Work Premises which the person attended.

-Note 1: the records requirement applies in respect of all persons that attend the facility or venue for longer than 15 minutes, which may include staff, customers, and maintenance and delivery workers.
+Note 1: the records requirement applies in respect of all persons that attend the facility or venue, which may include staff, customers, and maintenance and delivery workers.